nansencenter/NEDAS/README.md

 ## Quick Start Guide <a name='quick_start'></a>

-NEDAS is written in Python and Bash.
-To get started, you first need to setup your environment.

-To get a copy of NEDAS, clone the repository in your `$CODE` directory:

-`git clone git@github.com:nansencenter/NEDAS.git`

-Install Python and the required libraries in `requirements.txt`, we recommend creating a separate environment for each project:
+- Create a python environment for your experiment (optional but recommended)

+    Install Python then create environment named `<my_python_env>`

     `python -m venv <my_python_env>`

     Enter the environment by

     `source <my_python_env>/bin/activiate`

+- Make a copy of the NEDAS code and place it in your `<code_dir>`

+    `cd <code_dir>`

+    `git clone git@github.com:nansencenter/NEDAS.git`

+- Install the required libraries, as listed in `requirements.txt`

-and use a package manager to install the libraries, such as
+    Using a package manager such as pip, you can install them by

     `pip install -r requirements.txt`

+- Add NEDAS directory to the Python search path

-To let Python find NEDAS modules, you need to add the directory to the Python search path.
+    To let Python find NEDAS modules, you can add the NEDAS directory to the search paths.
 In your .bashrc (or other system configuration files), add the following line and then source:

-`export PYTHONPATH=$PYTHONPATH:$CODE/NEDAS`
+    `export PYTHONPATH=$PYTHONPATH:<code_dir>/NEDAS`

-The runtime parameters for NEDAS are handled by the `config` module, it reads system environment variables through `os.environ`.
-A full list of config parameters is provided by `config/defaults`.
-For your experiment, make a copy of the config file and change parameters accordingly.
-In NEDAS, `$config_file` points to the config file you will use.
-We recommend you keep a separate config file for each experiment.
+- Make the yaml configuration file for your experiment

+    A full list of configuration variables and their default values are stored in `config/default.yml`.
+There are sample configuration files in `config/samples/*`, you can make a copy to `<my_config_file>` and make changes.

+- Setup runtime environment for the host machine

+    In `<my_config_file>`:

+    set `host` to `<my_host_machine>`

+    set `nedas_dir` to the directory where NEDAS code is placed

+    set `work_dir` to the working directory for the experiment

+    set other directories `home_dir`, `code_dir`, etc. accordingly

+    In `config/env/<my_host_machine>`, you can create source files for running model on `<my_host_machine>`.
+For example, `config/env/betzy/qg.src` is sourced when running the 'qg' model on the 'betzy' machine.

+- Start the experiment

+    In `tutorials` there are some jupyter notebooks to demonstrate the DA workflow for some supported models.

+    On <my_host_machine>, you can start a notebook by

+    `jupyter-notebook --ip=0.0.0.0 --no-browser --port=<port>`

+    then create another ssh connection to the machine

+    `ssh -L <port>:localhost:<port> <my_host_machine>`

+    once the connection is established, you can access the notebook from your local browser via `localhost:<port>/tree?`

+    In jupyter notebooks you can quickly check the status of model states, observations, and diagnosing the DA performance, you can play with the DA workflow, modify it and create your own approach.

+    Once you finished debugging and are happy with the new workflow, you can run the experiments without the jupyter notebooks.
+In `scripts` the `run_exp.py` gives an example of the top-level control workflow to perform cycling DA experiments.

+    On betzy, the `sbatch submit_job.sh` command submits a run to the job queue, so that many experiments can be run simultaneously.

 ## Code Directories and Components <a name='code_structure'></a>

-* **requirements.txt** list the required Python libraries.
-We mainly use `numpy` for basic data structure and numerics, but note that your system might need the BLAS/LAPACK packages for `numpy` to achieve higher performance.

-* **fft_lib.py** provides `fft2`,`ifft2` functions through the `pyFFTW` package, alternatively you can use `numpy.fft` if you don't have `FFTW` installed.

-* **netcdf_lib.py** is a simple wrapper for `netCDF4` to read/write netcdf files, there is no parallel io support yet.

-* **parallel.py** handles communication among MPI processes using `mpi4py`, and **log.py** provides functions to show runtime messages and progresses.

-* **conversion.py** contains some utility functions for unit and format conversion.
+* **config/** contains a `Config` class to handle configuration files, and some sample yaml configuration files are provided.

+* **scripts/** contains top-level control scripts `run_exp.py`, and the two main steps `ensemble_forecast.py` and `assimilate.py`.
+Users can take these as an example and create their own workflow in their experiments.

 * **assim\_tools/** contains the functions handling model state variables in `state.py`, functions handling observations in `obs.py`, core DA algorithms in `analysis.py`, and post-processing functions in `update.py`.